marco-calautti/data-mining-course/README.md

 ## Contents of this repository

-:construction: These materials should not be considered final until the end of the course.
+:construction: These materials should not be considered final until he end of the course.

 * :chart_with_upwards_trend: [Theory](theory/README.md): slides and planning for the theory part.
 * :computer: [Practicum](practicum/README.md): activities for practical sessions.